-Um, somehow it is that time again.
-How in the bleep is Thanksgiving next week?!
-For all of you who are making the turkey or thinking of making th turkey or dreaming of making the turkey, this one’s for you–the OBB turkey that people fell in love with last year.
-And it’s gott happen today or you might run out of time before the big day otherwise.
+For all of you who are making the big Thanksgiving turkey or thinking of making the turkey or dreaming of making the turkey, this one’s for you–the OBB turkey that people fall in love with year after year.

-And then we realized that Thanksgiving is not the time when people go and start experimenting with other peoples’ recipes.
+We know that Thanksgiving is not the time when people generally go and start experimenting with other peoples’ recipes.
 One of the reasons why we do what we do is because we feel like we can express love to those we care about through food and food-related traditions, and those food-related traditions are never stronger than during the holiday season.

 That said, I make a mean turkey.
 I don’t mean that in a braggy way–in fact, I didn’t always make a mean turkey–I’ve made some very sad turkeys in my day.
 So for those of you to whom the turkey torch has been passed, or if you’re wanting to one-up your Great Aunt Sheila, or if you’re like me and you don’t have family close by, so it’s either learn to make a turkey or do something sad and unspeakable like pour gravy over some slices of sandwich meat, this one’s for you.

 I’ve got a whole list of disclaimers for this recipe, like so many that you guys would think I was completely neurotic if I listed them all, but here are my top ones:

 - Yes, I’m using a Butterball turkey store-bought chicken broth rather than a fresh turkey from a local farm and homemade stock.
 It’s just not gonna happen.